 When to call your doctor

 You should seek help if you are concerned about your child’s breathing.
 As mentioned Croup is often a night time disease and the child will wake coughing and with stridor.
 Often this breathing difficulty will improve over a 15 minute period.
 Occasionally the breathing will worsen and if there is severe sucking in of the chest with each breath and your child is having great trouble breathing then you will need to call an ambulance.
 You will also need to seek help in the following circumstances.

 - very sick appearance

 Croup can be very scary to children and parents.
 Often the most important treatment you can provide is to hold your child in your arms for comfort and reassurance.
-There have hardly ever been any deaths from croup in Australia over the last 30 years despite it being a very common childhood illness.
 Steroids given orally lessen the stridor and lessen hospitalisation.
 In Australia the medication is called redipred and it’s dosage is about 1mg per kg given daily for three days.
-Note that the onset of action is 6 – 8 hours so it is of no benefit in the middle of the night.
+Note that the onset of action is several hours so it is of no benefit in the middle of the night.